core-wg/oscore/draft-ietf-core-object-security.md

 U = Unprotected (Outer)
 ~~~~~~~~~~~
 {: #fig-fields-protection title="Protection of CoAP Header Fields and Payload" artwork-align="center"}

+## CoAP Header Fields and Payload {#coap-header}

+A summary of how the CoAP header fields and payload are protected is shown in {{fig-fields-protection}}, including fields specific to CoAP over UDP and CoAP over TCP (marked accordingly in the table).

 Most CoAP Header fields (i.e. the message fields in the fixed 4-byte header) are required to be read and/or changed by CoAP proxies and thus cannot in general be protected end-to-end between the endpoints.
 As mentioned in {{intro}}, OSCORE protects the CoAP Request/Response Layer only, and not the Messaging Layer (Section 2 of {{RFC7252}}), so fields such as Type and Message ID are not protected with OSCORE.